guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-1-idle-exception.md

 Not worth.
 Kick these far away from.
 Family life are too acting.

 When you near 23 as me now, it is a sick to eat not from own work.
 You will familiar to eat the dislike food.
+Perforce to eat.
+Like a pig.
 This point the highest authority to ate from own work.
 Indeed.
 Old man would laugh at you.
 While you feel ridiculous.